 Connecting in “the Barn”

 The University of Minnesota men’s basketball team plays its home games inside Williams Arena, affectionately known as “the Barn” by students and fans.
 Opened in 1928, the building — with its brick facade, raised arena floor, and vaulted ceilings — is high on charm but low on cellular connectivity.
 The problem was especially bad in the team locker room and offices, located in the basement of the building.

 By the time Coach Pitino arrived on campus in 2013, the problem was too great to ignore.
 Coaches couldn’t connect with their players during the day, and perhaps most significantly, couldn’t make calls to recruits to entice them to attend the university and join the basketball team.
-Seeking a time- and cost-effective solution, the university called in cellular connectivity experts from Konecta USA.
+Seeking a time-and cost-effective solution, the university called in cellular connectivity experts and WilsonPro partners, Konecta USA.

-Once the team from Konecta evaluated the connectivity situation inside Williams Arena, they immediately knew a cell phone signal booster system would be perfect for the project.
-Specifically, the team identified the WilsonPro series amplifiers as the right tools for the job.
+Once the team from Konecta evaluated the connectivity situation inside Williams Arena, they immediately knew a repeater system would be perfect for the project.
+Specifically, the team identified the WilsonPro Repeater System as the right tool for the job.

 Devising a solution was the easy part.
 Installing the system in the one of the oldest basketball arenas in the country was another matter altogether.

 The first challenge was running cable from the rooftop donor antenna deep into the bowels of the building.
 That meant battling old cable pipes full of antiquated cables.
-All told, it took 200-foot cable runs and half a day for the Konecta team to connect the antenna to the amplifier.
+All told, it took 200-foot cable runs and half a day to connect the antenna to the amplifier.

 Despite the challenges of the project, the Konecta team covered the entire locker room and offices, so coaches and players could connect on their cellular devices.
 That meant the team had enough signal both to communicate with each other and with recruits.